Reggae

 Reggae (/ˈrɛgeɪ/) is a music genre that originated in Jamaica in the late 1960s.
-The term also denotes the modern popular music of Jamaica and its diaspora.
-A 1968 single by Toots and the Maytals, "Do the Reggay", was the first popular song to use the word reggae, effectively naming the genre and introducing it to a global audience.
-While sometimes used in a broad sense to refer to most types of popular Jamaican dance music, the term reggae more properly denotes a particular music style that was strongly influenced by traditional mento as well as American jazz and rhythm and blues, and evolved out of the earlier genres ska and rocksteady.
-Reggae usually relates news, social gossip, and political commentary.
-It is instantly recognizable from the counterpoint between the bass and drum downbeat and the offbeat rhythm section.
-The immediate origins of reggae were in ska and rocksteady; from the latter, reggae took over the use of the bass as a percussion instrument.
+The term also refers to the modern popular music of Jamaica and its diaspora.
+The 1968 single by Toots and the Maytals "Do the Reggay" was the first popular song to use the word reggae, effectively naming the genre and introducing it to a global audience.